Skip to main content Skip to navigation

 But what elements should firms consider as part of an AML customer risk assessment?
 And how do they determine what to prioritize?

-What is a Customer Risk Assessment?
+What is a customer risk assessment?

 In order to understand the money laundering risks each customer poses, a customer risk assessment should consider a number of factors.
 These include verifying the identity of a customer, considering how to engage with them – the products and services they access, the type of transactions they carry out, and how often – and the geographical locations to which the customer is linked.